Meet the Team

 Conrad Homm – CFO

 Conrad was born in Konigstein, Germany.
 He has lived in five countries!
 He moved to the United States to study International Political Economics at the University of California, Berkeley.
-Conrad is a current MBA candidate at the University of Edinburgh.
-He worked with several tech startups before Rad Sourcing.
-He loves learning about new industries.
+Conrad also earned an MBA in 2022 from the University of Edinburgh.
+He worked with several tech startups before Rad Sourcing and loves learning about new industries.
 Conrad established a strong network of investors, factories, marketing firms, and advisors.
 His favorite part about being on the Rad Sourcing team is collaborating with entrepreneurs.
 Conrad loves playing basketball and traveling.

 Where Rad Sourcing Manufactures